Tuition fee reduction and contribution to living costs worth £10,000 for UK students applying for Humanities or Business and Management degrees.

 - MA Late Antique and Byzantine Studies

-You are expected to have achieved, or be on target to achieve, at least a 2:1 degree or equivalent, with preference given to those with, or expected to achieve, a First Class Honours Degree.
+- Achieved, or expected to achieve, at least a 2:1 degree or equivalent (preference given to those with, or expected to achieve, a First Class Honours Degree)

 How do I apply?

-The deadline for applications is Tuesday 26 June, 2020 at 11.59pm GMT.
-We will let you know the outcome of your application from 27 July, 2020 onwards.
+The deadline for applications is 3 July 2023.
+We will let you know the outcome of your application from 24 July 2023.

 - Details of what you think you gained from your undergraduate degree